daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 Do not lead with a chart annotations before it was form

-FVGs should be marked together with VIs.
+FVGs should be marked together with VIs (if wick is nor cross C.E).

 High-probability rel.eq.Hs are: high on the left is higher than high on the right.